 BCTS represents the interests of the provincial government in timber harvesting operations.
 It does this by managing the sales of forest parcels (to other organizations) where logging operations may take place, and thereby generates revenue for the province.

 What is going on?
 What is being proposed?

-BCTS has started a process and we are part of it, like it or not.
+BCTS started a process in mid-2017, and we were part of it, like it or not.

 A new Forest Service Plan (FSP) for the “Chinook region” (that is, the Lower Mainland, including Bowen Island) is currently being prepared by BC Timber Sales.
 It is to be approved late in 2017.
 The FSP is a very technical and detailed 179 page document and establishes the “rules of engagement” around timber harvesting activities in the region (e.g. what’s to be done about watershed protection, trail impact, and so on).

-The BCTS Open House, scheduled for the afternoon of July 30th, is supposed to provide information to our community about the FSP and the process established by BCTS.
-Therefore, if you want to understand what is going on, you should attend the Open House (it will be at Collins Hall from 2:00 pm to 5:30 pm).
+The BCTS Open House, scheduled for the afternoon of July 30th, was supposed to provide information to our community about the FSP and the process established by BCTS.
+Therefore, to understand what was going on, you had to attend the Open House (at Collins Hall from 2:00 pm to 5:30 pm).